hadrienj/decodingEEG/readme.md

 # API

-You can find here the functions documentation.
+You can find bellow the functions documentation:

 ## audio.py